KYC 2026: Document Verification Requirements in Canada

 KYC 2026 Compliance Checklist

-Here is the action plan to achieve compliance with the new KYC requirements by the end of H1 2026.
+Here is the action plan to achieve compliance with current and evolving KYC requirements.

 Phase 1: Assessment (Q1 2026)

-- Map all applicable obligations based on your regulatory status (credit institution, insurer, CASP, etc.).
+- Map all applicable obligations based on your reporting entity category under the PCMLTFA.

 - Audit your existing KYC framework (procedures, tools, training).

-- Identify gaps between current practices and the new AMLD6 requirements.
+- Identify gaps between current practices and FINTRAC's updated guidance.

-- Estimate the volume of client files that need re-verification under the new thresholds.
+- Estimate the volume of client files that need re-verification.

 Phase 2: Implementation (Q2 2026)

-- Update your client risk classification to incorporate the new criteria (beneficial ownership thresholds, expanded predicate offenses).
+- Update your client risk classification to incorporate current criteria (beneficial ownership, PEP/HIO status, high-risk jurisdictions).

-- Deploy an automated document verification tool that meets the technical standards set by your national regulator.
+- Deploy an automated document verification tool that meets FINTRAC's expectations for reliable verification.

-- Integrate updated screening databases (AMLA lists, national registries).
+- Integrate updated screening databases (Canadian sanctions lists, FINTRAC advisories).

 - Train all relevant staff (initial training + competency assessment).